ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/overview.md

     return_X="site/thanks"

-Specify a path to redirect the user to after an entry submission, based on the user's member group.
-Replace X with the group_id of the member group.
+Specify a path to redirect the user to after an entry submission, based on the user's primary role.
+Replace X with the role_id of the member role.

 ### `rules:my_field_name=`